emcrisostomo/latency-simulation/blog-post.md

 * Requests are **bursty**: customers are noisy, scheduled batch jobs start, retries happen, GC pauses.
 * Service times have a **high variance**: cache hits vs. misses, service time is highly influenced by the size of the data set being processed, I/O activity, slow downstreams.

 *Latency inflation* is the phenomenon where **observed latency** (by the customer) is much larger than the service time.
-The gap between the two is latency inflation caused by *queueing*.
+That gap is latency inflation caused by *queueing*.

 Kingman's law gives us a way to reason about **latency inflation** without pretending our world is exponential.